rghisi/eos-ttl-flash-manual-power-controller/README.md

 ##The Concept

-Canon A-TTL/E-TTL/E-TTLII speedlites have a hotshoe pin called "quench" which enables the flash light to be shutdown before the end of the full power flash, providing a way to control the amount of flash power iluminating the scene as shown in ["Adding manual power control to the Canon 200E"](http://rudys-rants.blogspot.com.br/2010/06/glass-garden-mosaics.html) (Rudy's Rants blog).
+Canon A-TTL/E-TTL/E-TTLII speedlites have a hotshoe pin called "quench" that shutdowns the flash light before full flash duration is reached.
+This mechanism provides a way to control the amount of flash power iluminating the scene as shown in ["Adding manual power control to the Canon 200E"](http://rudys-rants.blogspot.com.br/2010/06/glass-garden-mosaics.html) (Rudy's Rants blog).

 The general idea of this project is to control the quench time to generate the right amount of flash duration corresponding to a user selectable power.